 Trailhead: Sunset Point

-There are a lot of trails in Bryce Canyon, but we did the most popular — Navajo Loop Trail down Wall Street.
+There are a lot of awesome trails in Bryce Canyon, but if you only have energy for one hike in a day, I suggest hiking the best — Navajo Loop Trail down Wall Street (which is what we did).

 Getting to walk down into the canyon with the canyon walls looming above you — amazing.
-Can’t recommend this hike enough.
+Simply put, this trail offers the most stunning views from inside the canyon.

 Trail going down Wall Street on Navajo Loop in Bryce Canyon National Park